-The figures in this Draft Plan for the Lee Valley Dam are in 2010 dollars and have not been inflated.
+The figures in this Plan for the Lee Valley Dam are in 2010 dollars and have not been inflated.
 They include costs for the dam itself plus initial estimates for land acquisition, approvals costs and environmental mitigation requirements.
 They are based on professional advice that WWAC and Council received during the feasibility study that was completed in 2009.
 The cost estimate for these components ranged between approximately \$39 million and \$46 million, depending on a range of assumptions and options and based on the information available at that time.
 The capital construction cost estimates for the dam itself are the most recent estimates to have been derived.
 The dam is currently undergoing detailed design, in order to provide further cost certainty to WWAC and the Council on these capital construction costs.
 There remain a number of factors that may result in a decrease or increase in the cost of the dam, such as the outcome of ongoing site investigations, final design, the requirements imposed by any resource consents, and the construction cost estimates received from tenderers.

 There are also risks associated with the expected funding from Government and/or Nelson City Council which are currently assumed at \$6.2 million.
+An approach to Government for funding will be made once further work has been undertaken and although Nelson City Council has not included funding in its Long Term Plan, it has stated that it will consider contributing once more information is available.
 If the scheme capital and operating costs and external funding change this may have an impact on the costs to ratepayers, landowners and businesses.
 This is why Council will be consulting with the public throughout the process.
 This consultation may be as part of each year's Annual Plan or as separate consultation processes, as further information on costs for the scheme come to hand.